symfony/symfony-docs/cookbook/security/target_path.rst

 login, the user is redirected to this path, as to help them continue from the last known page they visited.

 In some situations, this is not ideal.
-For example when the last request URI was an XMLHttpRequest which returned a non-HTML or partial HTML response, the user is redirected back to a page which the browser cannot render.
+For example, when the last request URI was an XMLHttpRequest which returned a non-HTML or partial HTML response, the user is redirected back to a page which the browser cannot render.